nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Moving-Deleting.md

 #### Note
 > It is recommended not to make major changes to the contents of a file in the same commit as a move / rename on the file, as this may cause git to be unable to follow the file through the rename.
->  Consider instead splitting the content changes, and the move/rename into 2 distinct commits.
+>  Consider instead splitting the content changes, and the move/rename into two distinct commits.

 ## Delete